Ishita-29/CV-analysis-system/README.md

 2. Navigate to `http://localhost:8501` in your browser

-3. The application has four main sections:
+3. The application has five main sections:
    - **Dashboard**: View statistics about processed CVs
    - **Upload CV**: Upload and process new CV documents
    - **View CVs**: Browse and examine parsed CV information
    - **Chat with CVs**: Query the CV data with natural language
+   - **Export Data**: User can download the summary of the analysis in excel format.

 4. To process a CV:
    - Go to the "Upload CV" section